na-ka-na/cdeps/README.md

 Generate namespace or package dependency graphs for Clojure source.

+The graph can be generated at various levels - complete src, single ns, single package.

+Additionally you can also get the reverse graph of 'what ns/packages dependUpon a ns/package'

 The graph is available in many forms - Clojure map, .xml, .dot, .png

 ![cdeps-0.0.1-ns-deps.png](examples/cdeps-0.0.1-ns-deps.png "Namespace dep graph for cdeps-0.0.1")